dpsoft-official/mehr-doc/content/themes/mug.ac/_idex.md

 ## Installation

-You can install the package via composer:
+:You can install the package via composer

 ```bash
 composer require dpsoft/mehr4-theme-mug